-If you picture an acoustic guitar in your mind, chances are, you're picturing a 6-string model, since that's the most common type of acoustic guitar.
-Guitars can be made from a variety of materials; high-quality bodies may be made from maple, mahogany, spruce, or rosewood.
+If you picture an acoustic guitar in your mind, chances are, you're picturing a 6-string model.
+These guitars can be made from a variety of materials; high-quality bodies may be made from maple, mahogany, spruce, or rosewood.
 Entry-level guitars, on the other hand, are often made with laminated tonewood.
-Luckily, today's acoustics no longer use strings made from gut, or animal intestines; modern strings are made from steel or nylon.
-Sweetwater carries a huge variety of acoustic 6-strings, for beginners all the way to longtime collectors.
-Epiphone's DR-100 is a great introductory guitar with a Vintage Sunburst finish, and spruce top.
-Martin's 000-15M sparkles with an all-mahogany body, and rosewood bridge.
+Sweetwater carries a huge variety of acoustic 6-strings for beginners all the way to longtime collectors.

 Some players gravitate towards the grandeur of 12-string guitars.
-Six extra strings lend a lush ring to the guitar's sound, without making the transition from 6-string to 12-string overly complicated.
+Their six additional strings lend a lush ring to the guitar's sound.
 The twelve strings are paired up in courses, with the bottom four pairs tuned in octaves, while the top two pairs are tuned in unisons.
 A longer headstock and reinforced construction help accommodate for the extra strings.
-Seagull's Excursion Walnut 12 SG is a perfect example; it boasts a spruce top, walnut back and sides, and a warm, generous tone.
-Afficianados might look into the Taylor 856, with its smoked ebony bridge and Sitka spruce top.